willdurand/willdurand.github.io/_posts/2022-04-11-on-writing-a-network-stack-part-2.md

 Wireshark seems happy now, though.

-As far as I can remember, this initial UDP implementation was designed to [explore DNS][tweet-dns] (another protocol that I describe in the next section of this article).
+As far as I can remember, this initial UDP implementation was designed to [explore DNS][tweet-dns] (another protocol that I describe later in this article).
 Initially, it was only possible to receive UDP packets [based on the _destination port_][udp-dest-port].
 Later, I added the concept of sockets and the UDP logic was adjusted a bit to retrieve the right socket for each packet received.
 That was an interesting problem so let's talk about it in the